 To combat and prevent homelessness, the County and its partners provide a range of integrated services that meet the needs of individuals and families experiencing or at risk of homelessness.
 Services are generally delivered through the coordinated entry systems (CES) for single adults, families, and youth, which prioritize the most vulnerable participants and match participants with appropriate resources.

 The First Responder Training Program trains first responders throughout Los Angeles County, such as law enforcement, fire departments, and paramedics, in best practices for engaging with people experiencing homelessness and working collaboratively with homeless service providers.

-In the first nine months of fiscal year 2018-2019, nearly 800 first responders, including Sheriff's Department members, law enforcement from other agencies, and non-law enforcement first responders, completed the training, joining the more than 1,700 who had already been trained.
+In fiscal year 2018-2019, more than 1,200 first responders, including Sheriff's Department members, law enforcement from other agencies, and non-law enforcement first responders, completed the training, joining the more than 1,700 who had already been trained.

 The Expanded Jail In Reach Program (Strategy D2) provides enhanced outreach and support services to homeless inmates, assisting them in securing housing and accessing benefits upon their release.

 Over the past year, more than 1,300 individuals received jail in-reach services, helping to prevent homelessness upon release.
 This graph shows the range of services accessed through the expanded jail in reach program.
 Jail In Reach service providers have shifted their strategy since the last fiscal year, assessing fewer participants, but working more intensively with those receiving services.

 The client is a 31-year old Hispanic male, who had been homeless for 15 years with no social support.
 He had been in and out of Juvenile Hall as a youth and had multiple incarcerations as an adult and a history of ADHD, PTSD, Bipolar disorder and methamphetamine use.